The Many Ways Aging Can Impact Eyesight

-Just as our bodies age, so do our eyes; the aging process impacts every single part of us, and unfortunately, our eyes are not immune to this.
-Our vision can worsen over time due to little other than the aging process.
+Just as our bodies age, so do our eyes.
+The aging process impacts every single part of us, and unfortunately, our eyes are not immune to it.
+Our eyesight can worsen over time due to little other than the aging process.
 Year after year, we may need a stronger prescription and new glasses.

-There are many ways our eyes age over time, but there are also measures we can take to prevent and delay some of the negative ways aging affects our eyes.
+There are many ways our eyes age over time.
+But, there are also measures we can take to prevent and delay some of the negative effects of aging.

 Common Ways Aging Impacts Eyesight